What are the key features of CHP?

 What if I decide that CHP isn't for me?

 Can I leave the University for a semester without losing my place in the program?

 Yes.
 Students choosing to take a leave of absence must contact their departmental academic advisor, and then notify the CHP in writing at email@example.com.

 What if I want to take a semester or even a year off to do something special, like study abroad, a work/study co-op, or an internship?

-Chancellor's Scholars may apply for a CHP Summer Research Award and/or a Travel Award.
-The Summer Research Award Program provides recipients a stipend for 8 weeks during the summer to explore a topic of their choice, working under the supervision of an appropriate faculty sponsor.
-Another form of support for student scholarly activities is the CHP Summer Travel Award Program, which provides grants of up to $1,000 each for such purposes as studying abroad, taking advantage of an internship opportunity, or gaining access to research resources during the summer.
-Only Chancellor's Scholars are eligible for CHP research or travel awards.
+Yes.
+Chancellor's Scholars may apply for a CHP Summer Research and/or Travel Award.
+The Summer Research Award provides recipients a stipend of $2,000 for eight weeks to explore a topic of their choice, working under the supervision of a faculty sponsor.
+The CHP Summer Travel Award supports domestic and foreign travel for such purposes as studying abroad, an internship opportunity, or gaining access to research resources.
+A maximum of $1,000 will be awarded for travel outside the U.S.; $500 maximum for travel within.

 Who will advise me on academic matters?

 Students should contact their departmental academic advisor regarding academic matters.
 The CHP Assistant Director is the contact person for information related to CHP courses.

 Yes.
 The CHP sponsors many social events such as an orientation breakfast and BBQ, the Keith L. Kelroy Convocation, field trips, a spring formal and a graduate recognition and reception.
 Additionally, the Honors Student Council arranges social activities such as movie and game nights.

 Yes.
 University Housing offers an Honors Living Learning Community option for honors students.
 For further information about this residence hall, please visit the Honors Living and Learning website at http://housing.illinois.edu/living-options/living-learning-communities/honors-llc.